Diet Detective #Interview with Tyler Cowen, #Foodie Economist

 How would you describe the current healthy food movement?
 Why is it becoming more and more widespread?

 Tyler Cowen: In a wealthier society people are keener to have healthier eating habits, just as they devote more money and time to exercise or good medical care.
-Foodies tend to eat better – in terms of their — than the general population.
+Foodies tend to eat better – in terms of their #health — than the general population.
 The healthy food movement is also spreading to other countries, and now one finds the movement quite well represented in Mexico City, a historic first for that place.

 Tyler Cowen: People spend too much on food and eating out in particular.
 Bad restaurants persist for too long; people don’t think cleverly enough about how to order; cooking is treated as a chore; and our food system could be more environmentally friendly, for a start.